skibu/nornsLib/README.md

 by passing in a table with key/value pairs, as in {["API-KEY"]="827382736"}

 ## `include "nornsLib/parameterExt"`
-The parameter extensions library does two main things: 1) prevents overlap for option parameters; and 2) makes navigation to parameter setting menu much simpler.
+The parameter extensions library does several things: 1) prevents overlap for option parameters;  2) makes navigation to parameter setting menu much simpler because user just has to press key1;  3) parameters (mEDIT) screen doesn't highlight separators since they cannot be modified, and better title; and 4) fixed params:bang(id) to optionally take a parameter id.

 ### Preventing overlap for parameter option
 This feature makes sure that option parameters don't overlap the label and the value, since that makes the text unreadable.
 To use this feature you only need to include the parameterExtensions library.
 Everything else is taken care of by changing some of the low-level code.
 If overlap for an option parameter is found, a narrower font will be used.
 And if there would still be overlap with the narrower font, then the right portion of the text will be trimmed off.
 If you happen to ever have overlapping text in a parameter option this provides a great and simple solution.